TareqJ1000/meanKing/README.md

 # meanKing
 Analysis code for the paper "Experimental Solutions to the High-Dimensional Mean King's Problem" by Jaouni et al. The code can

-- Generate VAA states for any prime dimension using the Hayashi paper construction
+- Generate the VAA states for any prime dimension (except 2, which is hard-coded in the analysis code) following the Hayashi construction.
-- Computes the path mode polynomials corresponding to each input VAA state when they are each set onto the experimental setup
+- Computes the path mode polynomials corresponding to each input VAA state when they are each set onto experimental setups.
+The experimental setups are represented mathematically by the transformations that they apply to input photon modes, and have to be computed by hand.
-- Computes/Plots the detector probabilities and the success probability of measurement on a VAA state.
-Options avaliable for with and without single detector clicks   and also for detector probabilities when sending MKP states as input
+- Computes/plots the detector probabilities and the success probability of measurement on any given VAA state, as well as the probability that Alice succeeds against the mean king.
+Options avaliable for with and without single detector clicks,  and also for detector probabilities when sending MKP states as input.
-- Fine tune the phases in the setup using a naive optimization routine (more or less default configuration from scipy.minimize)
+- Fine tune the phases in the setup using a post-processing BFGS optimization routine.

-To do:
-- Implement way to systematically compute the probability of a successful measurement for MKP.
-- The dimensionality of our optimization space is very likely way, way bigger than is needed (5-Dimensions in particular has 60 PHASE SHIFTERS to optimize).
-We could    try doing some kind of sensitivity analysis to reduce the dimensionality of the optimization problem.
-In turn, this may allow us to converge to better solutions.
+The CalculateSetups.ipynb or CompMKPExpansion.ipynb codes can be run to output a .txt file containing functions which implements the transformations from input to output.
+You then specify this in the .yaml file, then run computePhase to fine-tune the phases.
+The AnalyzeSetupProb.ipynb runs the analysis on the setups.